 New Student Housing

-The online housing application and dining plan selection process for incoming first-year and transfer students begins on March 15, 2022.
+The online housing application and dining plan selection process for incoming fall 2024 first-year and transfer students will begin at 4:00 PM ET on March 15, 2024.

 When the housing application and dining selection process opens, students with an enrollment deposit or waiver on file can access the housing application by logging in to My.Butler using their Butler network credentials.
 In My.Butler, navigate to Self Service.
 Select Student Center and scroll to the bottom to find Personal Information.
 Select Apply for Housing.